NiskoProjects/Portenta-X8-NiskoCHAT/README.md

 ### Auto-start Setup

-To configure the LLM chat server to start automatically on boot, follow the instructions in the [Auto-start Guide](./docs/autostart_guide.md).
+To configure the NiskoChat server to start automatically on boot, follow the instructions in the [Auto-start Guide](./docs/autostart_guide.md).

 ## Project Structure